SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 Custom properties may be defined in the [Properties Library](/users-guide/administration#properties) and then set their values in the [Custom properties](#tenants-custom-properties) tab of the tenant.

 You can filter the usage statistics list for a time period by adding the start and end date in the top menu bar and click **Filter**.
 You can also filter and sort the list on any column by clicking the filter icon next to the column name and providing the filtering criteria.
-See also [Getting Started > Features and Functionalities > Filtering](/users-guide/getting-started/#filtering).
+See also [Getting Started > UI functionalities and features > Filtering](/users-guide/getting-started/#filtering).

 #### To export the usage statistics table